schottsfired/cjp-demo-environment/README.md

 # Docker Compose Demo Environment for CloudBees Jenkins Platform

-*A great way to run CloudBees Jenkins on your laptop with full support for "Docker stuff"!*
+*A great way to run CloudBees Jenkins on your laptop with support for "Docker stuff"!*

+*Fork and extend to meet your specific needs, and potentially learn more about Jenkins and Docker on your journey through the README below.*

-# Included Services
+## Included Services
 * Nginx reverse proxy at http://cjp.local
 * CloudBees Jenkins Operations Center (CJOC) 2.7.20.2 at http://cjp.local/cjoc
 * CloudBees Jenkins Enterprise (CJE) 2.7.20.2 "test" at http://cjp.local/cje-test